 There’s also a good selection of day walks for the less energetic among us.
-We had a two-year-old with us, so we can only tell you about the shorter ones – the glacial lake view is short but up 300 steps.
+We had a two-year-old with us, so we can only tell you about the shorter ones – the Glacial Lake View walk is short but goes up 300 steps.
 The views at the top are incredibly, but the walk up is a bit steep, particularly for older walkers (and excited toddlers).
-The Blue Lakes walk is thankfully relatively flat (but the lakes are green, not blue, due to algae in the water.
+The Blue Lakes walk is thankfully relatively flat, but the lakes are green, not blue, due to algae in the water.

 From Twizel, head towards Wanaka.
-It’s less than two hours away, but if you aren’t tired of lakes yet, there’s a couple on the way.
+It’s less than two hours away, and if you aren’t tired of lakes yet, there’s a couple more on the way.

 Ōhau Lake isn’t far from Twizel and makes a great place to have a picnic.
 The New Zealand Ministry for Culture and Heritage gives a translation of "place of Hau" for Ōhau, but an alternative meaning could be "windy place" – which would certainly describe it on the day we were there!